Dear Friends,

 Fr.
 Jamie is also an award-winning and accomplished poet.
 He is the author of fifteen books of poems, including This Grass (2010), with paintings by St. Stephen’s parishioner Gin Templeton, Fargo, 1957 (2010), which chronicles the June 20, 1957 tornado that struck Fargo and most recently, Only Then (2018) and, most recently, Echo (2023), a book of poems written in reaction to paintings by artist Marjorie Schlossman, and Salt (2023) which chronicles the grief he experienced following his mother’s death.
 He is also the author of a book of short fiction, The Downstairs Tenant, published in 2014 by NDSU Press.
 Additionally, he is a playwright who has written several one-act plays and, just recently, a full-length play.

 Fr.
 Jamie is an Associate Poet Laureate for the state of North Dakota.
 In 2022, he became Poet-in-Residence at Concordia College, Moorhead.
+He also teaches on-line at the University of Jamestown.

 He holds Master of Fine Arts Degree in Writing from Vermont College and a Master’s Degree from Nashotah House Seminary.